Ehan1han/cs224r_deeprl_final/README.md

 This script runs a smaller version of the complete pipeline with limited data for faster testing.

+## Numerical Stability

+The training pipeline includes several measures to ensure numerical stability:

+1. **Epsilon Values**: Small constants added to denominators to prevent division by zero
+2. **Value Clamping**: Limits applied to log probabilities and advantage values to prevent overflow/underflow
+3. **NaN Detection**: Automatic detection and replacement of NaN values with fallback constants
+4. **Gradient Clipping**: Applied to prevent exploding gradients
+5. **Attention Mask Management**: Proper handling of masks for loss calculation

 ## Weights & Biands Integration

 All training and evaluation runs are tracked with Weights & Biands.
 The integration includes: